 Scalable & Costless Ranking of Experts

-The capacity to evaluate and rank expert workers by their decision quality is a key managerial task of substantial practical significance.
-Yet, when no ground truth information exists, such evaluation typically requires enlisting peer-experts and is prohibitively costly in many important settings.
-In this paper, we propose and develop an approach for using historical data on decisions of multiple experts to produce effective ranking.
-Specifically, we propose a new data science problem of Ranking Expert decision makers’ unobserved Quality (REQ) based exclusively on historical decisions data and without resorting to evaluation by peer experts.
-The REQ problem is challenging because the correct decisions are unknown (unobserved), and the observed decisions are not always accurate (noisy).
-To address this problem we developed a machine-learning-based approach and evaluated its performance under a variety of settings.
-Our empirical results show that our method yields robust performance: it often yields superior ranking of expert workers and it is otherwise comparable to the best alternative approach.
-As such, our method constitutes a de-facto benchmark for future research on the REQ problem.
-We also study the conditions under which our approach is particularly advantageous.
-Finally, we also discuss and develop an approach for ranking experts when they are unable (or unwilling) to share their individual decision data.
+The capacity to rank expert workers by their decision quality is a key managerial task of substantial significance to business operations.
+However, when no ground truth information is available on experts’ decisions, the evaluation of expert workers typically requires enlisting peer‐experts, and this form of evaluation is prohibitively costly in many important settings.
+In this work, we develop a data‐driven approach for producing effective rankings based on the decision quality of expert workers; our approach leverages historical data on past decisions, which are commonly available in organizational information systems.
+Specifically, we first formulate a new business data science problem: Ranking Expert decision makers’ unobserved decision Quality (REQ) using only historical decision data and excluding evaluation by peer experts.
+The REQ problem is challenging because the correct decisions in our settings are unknown (unobserved) and because some of the information used by decision makers might not be available for retrospective evaluation.
+To address the REQ problem, we develop a machine‐learning–based approach and analytically and empirically explore conditions under which our approach is advantageous.
+Our empirical results over diverse settings and datasets show that our method yields robust performance: Its rankings of expert workers are consistently either superior or at least comparable to those obtained by the best alternative approach.
+Accordingly, our method constitutes a de facto benchmark for future research on the REQ problem.

 More For Less: Adaptive labeling payments in online labor markets for Machine Learning